zhaoxinf/zhaoxinf.github.io/_pages/about.md

 ======
 * I am currently working as an assistant professor, collaborating with Prof. [[Zhiming Zheng]](https://iai.buaa.edu.cn/info/1013/1088.htm), Academician of the Chinese Academy of Sciences and Prof. [[Wenjun Wu]](https://iai.buaa.edu.cn/info/1013/1093.htm), at School of Artificial Intelligence, Beihang University.
 I am now also working as the chief young scientist of [Psyche AI Inc](https://www.psyai.com/home)（深锶科技）, fosuing on developing advanced AI algorithms for avatars, including avatar driving, avatar generation, and avatar reconsctrution.

-* I pursued my PhD from 2019 to 2024 across three prestigious institutions: [Carnegie Mellon University](https://www.cmu.edu)（卡内基梅隆大学）, [The Hong Kong University of Science and Technology](https://www.ust.hk)（香港科技大学）, and [Renmin University of China](https://www.ruc.edu.cn)（中国人民大学）, studying Computer Science (计算机科学).
+* I pursued my PhD from 2019 to 2024 across three prestigious institutions: [Carnegie Mellon University](https://www.cmu.edu), [The Hong Kong University of Science and Technology](https://www.ust.hk), and [Renmin University of China](https://www.ruc.edu.cn), studying Computer Science.
 At CMU, I had the privilege of working under the guidance of Prof. [Min Xu](https://xulabs.github.io/min-xu/).
 My time at HKUST was spent collaborating with Prof. [Kai Chen](https://cse.hkust.edu.hk/~kaichen/).
 While at RUC, I worked closely with Prof. [Jun He](http://info.ruc.edu.cn/jsky/rtjs/index.htm) and Prof. [Hongyan Liu](https://www.sem.tsinghua.edu.cn/info/1210/32067.htm) from Tsinghua University.
 My research interests lie in the areas of multi-modal LLMs, avatars, and embodied AI.Please feel free to contact me by  email (fanzhaoxinruc@gmail.com or zhaoxinf@buaa.edu.cn), if you are interested in my research.

 *  Our team focuses on **human-centric artificial intelligence**, with the ultimate goal of achieving **intelligence that surpasses human capabilities**.
 Currently, our research spans three key areas: **Avatar**, where we study human interaction and motion from a software perspective; **MLLM**, where we explore human cognition and thought processes through the lens of software; and **Embodied AI**, where we investigate how to transfer the capabilities of avatars and LLMs in virtual environments into the real world, aiming to create **robots that truly exceed human performance**.
 Through these interconnected efforts, we strive to advance the frontier of artificial intelligence and realize the vision of **superhuman intelligence**.